Mark Brennan (Neighbours): Reception

 A writer for Buzz magazine became bored of the repetitive nature of the storyline surrounding Mark trying to ask Kate out again.
 They said "honestly, how many times have we been through this with these two?"
 They later branded him "one angry man" during the police corruption storyline.
-They said he slept with Jade because "too much stewing over work and not enough play makes Brennan a dull boy".
+They said he had sex with Jade because "too much stewing over work and not enough play makes Brennan a dull boy".
 TV Week described Mark's departure episode as "edge-of-your-seat."
-While a reporter for the Daily Record said "Goodbye Brennan – we enjoyed having you and your hunky good looks around, but all good things must come to an end."
+Of his departure, a reporter for the Daily Record said "Goodbye Brennan – we enjoyed having you and your hunky good looks around, but all good things must come to an end."
+While Cameron Adams of the Herald Sun commented "Busy week on Ramsay St, what with cop Mark racking off.
+And just as he was starting to get less wooden."

 Nicky Branagh from Studentbeans.com included Mark in her list of the "Top ten hottest Aussie soap guys" and she stated "As Ramsay Street's resident hottie back in 2010, Scott McGregor graced Neighbours as the coolest kind of police investigator (he rode a motorbike).
 Unfortunately for us, Scott fled his neighbourly friends to flaunt his devilishly handsome face to the world as a model."

-Following Mark's return, Claire Crick from All About Soap commented "Yay!
+Following the character's return, Claire Crick from All About Soap commented "Yay!
 We've been waiting for weeks and finally hunky Brennan's back on the street.
 All we need now is for Kate to fall into his arms and for them to be back together forever...
 Oh, hang on a minute.
 That's definitely not going to happen!"
 Crick went on to say that Kate was more suited to Mark than Mason and that picking between the two should be a no-brainer.
 Anthony D. Langford from TheBacklot.com quipped "Oh and he's kind of a goof, but Brennan is really hot."
+Cameron Adams (Herald Sun) later praised McGregor, saying "Credit where it's due, model Scott McGregor was hired by Neighbours a few years ago for his looks (let's be honest) but his acting chops have really kicked on and he has been getting meatier storylines."

 In 2016, Crick (All About Soap) criticised the character for arresting his fiancée on their wedding day, saying "We all know Mark Brennan can be a bit strait-laced when it comes to being a copper (has there ever been a man in Ramsay Street who takes the law so seriously?), but apprehending your own bride while she's practically waiting at the altar for you...
 Really, mate?!"
 Melinda Houston of The Sydney Morning Herald was also critical of the character, branding him "the most ineffectual cop in Australia".
 She continued, "Constable Mark Brennan has a great line in frowning, but his interview skills leave something to be desired, as do his powers as an investigator."
 In 2019, Digital Spy's Conor McMullan included Mark's misery in a feature about the storylines Neighbours keep repeating.
 He wrote, "Not since Harold Bishop has one man endured so much tragedy as Mark Brennan.
 In a genre full of tragic heroines, he's Neighbours tragic hero.
 His beloved fiancée Kate was shot dead (or was she?), he arrested Paige on their wedding day, baby Caitlin died, his best friend died, and his sister slept with Elly days before their wedding.
 But hey, at least they made it up the aisle.
 That's progress."
 McMullan praised McGregor's acting performances during the darker stories and hoped the writers would let Mark be happy in the future by giving him a child.